 Here’s where you explain what you did to achieve the outcomes.
 You can list different solutions or services you’ve provided in bullets.
 You can also add KPIs, facts, stats, or data to make your case study more compelling.

 After everything is said and done, how are you going to concisely convey what you did?
 This section should concretely show how you met your goals using the appropriate data, charts, tables, images, screenshots, infographics, etc. Results are the main metrics to include in any case studies.
 E.g. “Traffic sources increase up to 150%, leading to additional 1000 hot leads per month”.

 You can also include room for suggestions - show what you can do better, and what you have learned in the process that you wish you knew when you started.
 This adds credibility and more personalization to your case study.

 You can use direct quotes from your client to let them tell their story in their own words.
 By writing it from the client’s perspective, you can validate your points and add more credibility to what you’re saying.

 You can do a soft sell.
 For example, “Contact us if you want to create similar breakthroughs in your business.”

-We’ve brought together over 7 marketing case study templates to help you convey your story more powerfully and make your marketing successful.
+We’ve brought together our case study template to help you convey your story more powerfully and make your marketing successful.

 You can download it below!